Mimino666/python-xextract/README.rst

-When you use ``Url`` parser and pass ``url`` parameter to ``parse()`` method, the parser will construct the absolute url address.
+When you use ``Url`` parser and pass ``url`` parameter to ``parse()`` method, the parser will extract the absolute url address.
 By default, ``Url`` extracts the value out of *href* attribute of the matched element.
 If you want to extract the value out of a different attribute (e.g. *src*), pass it as ``attr`` parameter.